 Gazebo Senior Living is proud to be locally owned and operated and to have served Vermont seniors for over 30 years.
 We are committed to continuing to provide affordable assisted care options which include:

-We are proud to announce that our staff and residents are currently over 98% fully vaccinated!
-As we prepare once again this year to vaccinate residents and staff for influenza, we are appreciative of the support we get from our families and loved ones.
+We are proud to announce that our staff and residents are 100% fully vaccinated!
 We encourage everyone to get vaccinated to protect yourself and others from COVID-19, and to protect yourself from the flu virus with your annual flu vaccine as well!

 We are following CDC and Vermont Department of Health guidelines for containment and protection again influenza and COVID-19 (novel coronavirus).
 We have taken additional steps over and above our normal staff training for hand washing and disinfection to keep our residents healthy and safe!

 Remember that you can view our activity calendars on this website to keep up on what’s happening each day.

 The best way to see what is happening is to “Like” us on Facebook!
 We keep adding current pictures and information … so join up today!